 “So many of us walk around with financial stress of one kind or another,” Workman said recently.
 “Sometimes it's well placed, unfortunately, but a lot of times it's not.”

-Instead, many people often get stuck thinking, “All I hear is that these places are unbelievably expensive, and how can I ever possibly afford that?”
+Still, he says, many people get stuck in a cycle of worry, and think: “All I hear is that these places are unbelievably expensive, and how can I ever possibly afford that?” he said.
+“But once we sit down and really run the numbers, that concern often fades.”

 Home equity often is key